Trademark Productions Master Terms & Conditions of Services

 Limited Warranty

-TM expressly disclaims, whether express or implied, any warranties of merchantability or fitness for a particular purpose with regard to its service including any and all oral and written information and communication about such services.
-On the basis of creating work for hire, TM is not responsible for any defects, quality issues, compliance or integration with other services or products that include third-party plugins and modules whether installed at the request of the client or, in the recommendation of TM, from a request from the client for any errors in content or omissions in any material provided by the client.
-To the best of its ability, TM will seek to provide solutions that maximize the quality of its product(s); however, the client acknowledges that specific request(s) of techniques and methods may impact the deliverable(s).
-In addition, TM supports warranty issues based on specifications provided and technology available at the time of launch or delivery.
-As part of doing business with TM client understands that technology changes extensively and that TM can only warranty its work at the point of its release.
+PA expressly disclaims, whether express or implied, any warranties of merchantability or fitness for a particular purpose with regard to its service including any and all oral and written information and communication about such services.
+On the basis of creating work for hire, PA is not responsible for any defects, quality issues, compliance or integration with other services or products that include third-party plugins and modules whether installed at the request of the client or, in the recommendation of PA, from a request from the client for any errors in content or omissions in any material provided by the client.
+To the best of its ability, PA will seek to provide solutions that maximize the quality of its product(s); however, the client acknowledges that specific request(s) of techniques and methods may impact the deliverable(s).
+In addition, PA supports warranty issues based on specifications provided and technology available at the time of launch or delivery.
+As part of doing business with PA client understands that technology changes extensively and that PA can only warranty its work at the point of its release.
 It is imperative that the client tests and validates the functionality and meeting the specifications of the project prior to the launch or delivery of the said product(s).
-TM’s expressed warranty is for 30 days from launch or delivery or said product(s) only pursuant to technical errors made on the part of TM; all other requested changes, edits, modifications, additions or deletions will be subject to a CWO with appropriate billing terms.
+PA’s expressed warranty is for 30 days from launch or delivery or said product(s) only pursuant to technical errors made on the part of PA; all other requested changes, edits, modifications, additions or deletions will be subject to a CWO with appropriate billing terms.
 Any warranties granted are non-transferable and are not effective in instances of misuse of the deliverables, breach of software or service by third-party that exceed the rights granted under this or other operative agreements.

 Provisions

 The validity and enforceability of any agreement between the parties will be interpreted in accordance with the laws in the County of Oakland, the state of Michigan in the United States of America.
-In the event of TM’s enforcement of any term or condition, TM is entitled to all costs, including reasonable attorney’s fees, together with appropriate costs and interest, related to such enforcement in collecting any sums owed to TM.
+In the event of PA’s enforcement of any term or condition, PA is entitled to all costs, including reasonable attorney’s fees, together with appropriate costs and interest, related to such enforcement in collecting any sums owed to PA.

 Integration